Section 4: General organisation

 Schools must be responsible for their spectators

 (c) Focus on the interface of participation rather than winning.
-Emphasise the "School on Display" only take students in school uniform to knockouts, who have exhibited acceptable behaviour. ie even if this means entering fewer knockouts.
+Emphasise the "School on Display" only take students in school uniform to state-wide competitions, who have exhibited acceptable behaviour. ie even if this means entering fewer state-wide competitions.

 (d) All sporting codes are to be encouraged to introduce into their Rules /Laws, provision for a "Cooling off Period" and or a "Sin Bin".
 The "Cooling off Period" will be for all members of both teams.